Age of Rider

 Towing between or pushing of riders is permitted by direct hand contact (e.g., hand-to-hand or hand-to-bike), but is prohibited by means of any mechanical or physical devices (including without limitation a rope, tube, or cable).

-Individual riders or their team management must first approach the Event Commissaire concerning any incident in an event.
-A protest arising out of the conduct of a race or an incident must be made in writing to the Event Commissaire within fifteen (15) minutes after the completion of the event or within 15 minutes of the provisional results being posted (whichever is the later)
+Individual riders or their team management must first approach the AusCycling Commissaire concerning any incident in an event.
+A protest arising out of the conduct of a rider or an incident must be made to the AusCycling Commissaire within 15 minutes after the completion of the event or within 15 minutes of the provisional results being posted (whichever is the later).

 Each pair must start and finish the race together.
 The finishing time of the pair will be recorded as the second rider crosses the finish line.